By Donna Lee Schillinger, Revised, originally published in 2011.

-My initial reaction to having my children exposed to these images (though my three-year-old really had no idea what he was looking at), was to get red in the face – not out of anger, but embarrassment – probably the same reaction my teenager was having.
+My initial reaction to having my children exposed to these images was to get red in the face—not out of anger, but embarrassment—probably the same reaction my teenager was having.
 After a few days, however, my embarrassment soured to irritation and my new response was to rip those flyers down, as many as I could, as I walked by, occasionally pausing at a light pole here or a phone booth there to completely clean it off.

-Sometimes, on the back to our apartment, we would see the same spots covered again with new flyers, often the glue was still wet – and we knew the pimp’s (glue) gunman had to be nearby.
+Sometimes, on our return home, we would see the same spots covered again with new flyers, often the glue was still wet – and we knew the pimp’s (glue) gunman had to be nearby.
 At times, my heart beat a little faster, contemplating the possibility that the (glue) gunman might have the chutzpah to confront us, or that he might follow us and see where we were living.
 A couple of times, I allowed my mind to wander too far into dark fantasy and I got downright scared.

 What were we doing anyway?
 Was this making a difference?
-It surely wasn’t helping the prostitutes to get a better life – if anything it was hurting their income!
-We might have been making life a little harder for the johns – one evening I saw a horny man walking the streets, examining closely the remnants of the flyers in frustration as he was unable to get a complete phone number off of any of them.
-But a determined john just need walk a block or two more to find a plethora of prostitute promos.
+It surely wasn’t helping the prostitutes to get a better life!
+We might have been making life a little harder for the johns.
+One evening I saw one walking the streets, examining closely the remnants of the flyers in frustration as he was unable to get a complete phone number off of any of them.
+But a determined john need only walk a block or two more to find a plethora of prostitute promos.

 If there was any impact, it was probably in causing more than one Argentine man or woman to consider what might possibly be offensive about these flyers.
 We got very many stares from all sorts of people.
 Surely a few of them wondered, “Why is Mother Gringo teaching her young ones to throw away prostitute flyers?”
 And maybe a few even concluded that we must find them offensive.
 Then perhaps one went on to reflect on why such a thing might be offensive.
 I allowed my mind to wander along that light fantasy as well.

-I presumed prostitution must be legal in Argentina, but I wanted to research the matter just to be sure.
-After all, it’s hard to believe, from our American perspective, that one of the most advanced countries in South America could still be so savage.
-So imagine my surprise to learn that legal prostitution has nothing to do with a country’s level of development or human rights record.
+Legal prostitution has nothing to do with a country’s level of development or human rights record.
 Among those “highly civilized” places offering legal exchange of sex for money are: every country in the North America except the United States, all of Western Europe and all but two of the poorest countries in South America (Guyana and Suriname).
-In fact, I was surprised to see that illegal prostitution – to my American perspective, a more enlightened stance – actually corresponds to some of the least developed countries in the world, including most of Africa, Asia and Eastern Europe (see Wikipedia’s color-coded continent maps).
-Isn’t it paradoxical that legalized purchase of sex – a practice that actually degrades women – correlates with greater women’s rights?
+Illegal prostitution (a more enlightened stance, to my thinking) actually corresponds to some of the least developed countries in the world, including most of Africa, Asia and Eastern Europe (see Wikipedia’s color-coded continent maps).
+Isn’t it paradoxical that legalized purchase of sex—a practice that not only creates a demand for human slaves but demeans women in general—is more common to countries where women have more legal rights?

-How about, instead, working hard to combat one of the root problems of the HIV/AIDs pandemic in Sub-Saharan Africa – prostitution?
+How about, instead, working hard to combat one of the root problems of the HIV/AIDs pandemic in Sub-Saharan Africa, and a major contributor to human slavery: prostitution?
 Human Rights Watch’s position makes about as much sense to me as saying we should work hard to dress poor people in nice clothes so they won’t be ashamed of being poor.
 The root problem here is not discrimination against sex workers, it is the fact that there are sex workers at all!
-They should be working hard to combat people – mostly women – making a living off of selling their bodies and souls!
+They should be working hard to combat people—mostly women—being forced or having to resort to making a living off of selling their bodies and souls!
 Is this position not tenable in NGO circles while all of “cool” Europe gleefully engages in legal exchange of sex for money?

-It would be oversimplifying things to say that this is all a result of unchecked testosterone – that women don’t have the legal, political or social clout to change things.
-In fact, in some of these very countries where prostitution is legal, women head the governments.
+It would be oversimplifying things to say that prostitution is a result of unchecked testosterone—that women don’t have the legal, political or social clout to change things.
+In fact, in some of these very countries where prostitution is legal, women head the governments, including in Argentina!
 It would also be oversimplifying things to say that making prostitution illegal would put an end to it in the near future.
 In fact, it is rampant in our own country, despite the prohibition.
 But shouldn’t it be illegal anyway?
 Isn’t making something illegal often the first step to social change?
 The law to abolish slavery certainly preceded the end of slavery by a substantial margin, and it preceded the end to systemized discrimination by almost a century; but the fact of the matter is that it worked.
 I bet it was also controversial when the first pagan congress entertained putting an end to human sacrifice.
 I can just imagine the clamor it must have caused: “Oh, that will never work!
 The gods will always have an appetite for human flesh!”

-I know that there’s a lot wrong in the world today, but there has also been a lot of improvement in the general human mentality.
-We got rid of that nasty human sacrifice thing; we now acknowledge people’s humanity, for goodness sake, whereas there was a time when some of us thought others weren’t even the same species!
-Women and children have tons more rights than they used to and even animals have some now!
+There’s a lot wrong in the world today, but there has also been a lot of improvement in the general human mentality.
+We got rid of that nasty human sacrifice thing; we now acknowledge people’s humanity, for goodness sake, whereas there was a time when some of thought others weren’t even the same species!
+Women and children have tons more rights than they used to and even animals have some!
 The light and salt of this world has made an impact, and we must continue to do so.
-And yet there are so many targets for change – what can possibly be done?
-For starters, how about ripping down that offensive image of a woman right in front of your face?
+I’m glad Pope Francis and others have taken a public stand against human slavery and its nasty subsidiaries.
+Now I pray they put some action behind that statement.